About USC Gould

 Erhard is a frequent presenter on the use of alternative dispute resolution in public education, speaking at educational conferences and, while serving on the State SELPA ADR Steering Committee, twice hosted the California Special Education Annual Alternative Dispute Resolution Conference.
 In 2018, he was invited to present in Dallas, Tex., at LRP’s National Institute on Legal Issues of Educating Individuals with Disabilities on the topic of “Resolving Special Education Disputes without Litigation.”
 He has completed more than 400 hours in formal dispute resolution certificate training programs from agencies and institutions of higher education including New Mexico State University, the University of California, Irvine, and Pepperdine University, School of Law, Straus Institute for Dispute Resolution.

 Erhard has a 25-year affiliation with the American Bar Association, dating back to law school when he held the position of external vice president of the Student Bar.
 He is currently an associate member of the American Bar Association, Dispute Resolution and Senior Lawyer sections.
 He also serves on the board of directors of the Southern California Mediation Association and currently is chair of its program committee.
-In January 2019, he joined the Judge Judith O. Hollinger Alternative Dispute Resolution Program at the USC Gould School of Law as a lecturer in law, where he teaches a course in special education dispute resolution.
+In January 2019, he joined the USC Gould School of Law Center for Dispute Resolution as a lecturer in law, where he teaches a course in special education dispute resolution.

 FACULTY IN THE NEWS